busolagbadero/WEB-SOLUTION-WITH-WORDPRESS/WEB-SOLUTION-WITH-WORDPRESS.md

 ## Configured WordPress to connect to remote database.

-I#nstalled MySQL server on both web and database server
+Installed MySQL server on both web and database server

 sudo vi  /etc/my.cnf to edit mysql configuration